-Something of this genteel, park-like character extends the churchtown/rectory area into other, later, parts of the Village (see below - 'the lower town'.
+Something of this genteel, park-like character extends the churchtown/rectory area into other, later, parts of the village (see below - 'the lower town'), around the grounds of the large houses at the western end of Harmony Road, for instance, or, closer to the heart of the village, number 1 Tremodrett Road.

-Figure 3.8 - No. 1 Tremodrett Road in the 'lower town', now a care home for the elderly

 This early 19th century house with its large enclosed garden is scarcely less grand than the rectory itself and as far from an industrial cottage as it is possible to get, a telling reminder of the wealth and social status of many of Roche's inhabitants at the time.